mayuresh378/clock-js/README.md

 📲 Convert to Progressive Web App (PWA)

 🤝 Contributing
 Contributions are welcome!

 Fork this repository

-Create a new branch (feature/your-feature)
+Create a branch (feature/your-feature)

 Commit your changes

-Open a pull request
+Open a Pull Request

+📄 License
+Licensed under the MIT License.
+See the LICENSE file for full details.

+👨‍💻 Author
+Mayuresh Naik
+📧 naikmayuresh6@gmail.com
+🌐 GitHub Profile